numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    Derivative-Free Optimization Algorithms, *SIAM J. Optim.*, 20(1), 172–191.

 ..
 [PRI1997] K. Price (1997).
 Differential evolution vs. the functions of the second ICEO.
-In Proceedings of the IEEE International Congress on Evolutionary Computation, pages 153–157.
+In *Proceedings of the IEEE International Congress on Evolutionary Computation*, pages 153–157.

 ..
 [RIO2012] L.M.
 Rios and N.V.
 Sahinidis (2013).
 Derivative-free optimization:
     A review of algorithms and comparison of software implementations.
-    Journal of Global Optimization, 56(3):1247– 1293.
+    *Journal of Global Optimization*, 56(3):1247– 1293.

 ..
 [STE1946] S.S.
 Stevens (1946).
     On the theory of scales of measurement. *Science* 103(2684), pp. 677-680.